• home

 28 April 2026

-Egypt is home to some of the most spectacular ancient temples ever built, but with so many diverse sites vying for your attention, it can be genuinely overwhelming to decide which are worth prioritising with limited time!
+Egypt is home to some of the most spectacular ancient temples ever built, but with so many diverse sites across the country vying for your attention, it can be genuinely overwhelming to decide which are worth prioritising in a limited itinerary!

 Thankfully, the vast majority of Egypt’s excavated temples are concentrated along the Nile between Luxor and Aswan, which makes it easy to explore the best sites on day trips from either city, as part of a classic Nile cruise, or a combination of both.

-I’ve been to Egypt a whopping FIVE times, visited a huge number of temples (many of them multiple times), and more recently started running my own custom Egypt group trips to share the very best of this region.
-This temple guide brings together my top picks for the BEST, most iconic, and most unique temples in Egypt, along with practical advice to help you decide which to prioritise for your own itinerary!
+I’ve been to Egypt a whopping FIVE times, visited a huge number of temples (most of them multiple times), and more recently started running my own custom Egypt group trips to share the very best of this region with the support of our favourite local guides.
+This post brings together my top picks for the BEST, most iconic, and most unique temples in Egypt, along with practical advice to help you decide which to prioritise for your own trip!

 What's in this guide